marc-bouvier/mini-vanilla-pwa/README.md

 - Connect to your server through SSH
 - Add a virtualhost to your nginx config

-Here is a sample of the configuration I use.
+Here is a sample of the Nginx configuration I use.

 ```
 server {